predixdesignsystem/px-dropdown/README.md

 *Type:* **Object** - (*Required*) - *Default:* ""

-An object Literal which holds the list of items that should appear in the dropdown.
+This is an array that holds either an object literal with a list of items, or an array of strings.
+Please note that if you pass in an array of items, the value *key* must be set to **'val'**.

 ```
 <px-dropdown-content